ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

   STEAMOS-POLKIT-HELPERS

   right click in this folder and open as administrator then drag the downloaded file into the folder and click yes to overwrite.

+  DO NOT use max tdp watts when unplugged as you will get major stutters as the battrey wont keep up with power demand!

+  SET YOUR FAN CURVES TO COOL YOUR SYSTEM IF YOU PLAN ON USING MAX TDP

 ##################################################